Neurology · Peripheral Neuropathy

 2

-Patients classically present with nocturnal paresthesias and numbness in the first three digits and the radial half of the fourth digit.
+Patients classically present with paresthesias and nocturnal pain involving the first three digits and the radial half of the fourth digit.

 Confidence: